Tehsurfer/collectiondbf/README.md

 ### Collection Downloads from BlackFynn

-A tool for downloading a collection of files from Blackfynn
+A python tool for downloading a collection of files from Blackfynn.
+Can be run from command line or enter input in a UI

 ## Installation
-Python 3.3+ and tkinter is required for collectiondbf to work

 #### Windows
 `pip install collectiondbf`